jeydobson/phas0100_week10_mpi/README.md

-# PHAS0100 Week 10 MPI exercises
+# PHAS0100 Week 10 exercises: OpenMPI
 Repository with exercises for PHAS0100 week 10 live class.

+### Environment setup

-The relevant apt-get install commands for OpenMPI libraries have been added to the https://github.com/UCL/rc-cpp-vscode-dev-container but if you are using an older version and want to install the openmpi libraries in a running container then you can run the following:
+For convenience this repository includes an updated .devcontainer/Dockerfile with the relevant apt-get install commands for OpenMPI libraries included.
+If you are using your own Dockerfile or are not using Docker at all then you can install the openmpi libraries (on Ubuntu 20.04) with:
 ``` shell
 apt-get update
 apt-get install openmpi-bin libopenmpi-dev